-6 Children who may be particularly vulnerable
+10.0 Children who may be particularly vulnerable

-- 6.1 Some children are at greater risk of abuse.
+- 10.1 Some children are at greater risk of abuse.
 This increased risk can be caused by many factors including social exclusion, isolation, discrimination and prejudice.
-To ensure that all of our pupils receive equal protection, we give special consideration to children who: - are vulnerable because of their race, ethnicity, religion, disability, gender identity or sexuality - are vulnerable to being bullied, or engaging in bullying - are at risk of sexual exploitation, forced marriage, female genital mutilation, or being drawn into extremism - live in chaotic or unsupportive home situations - live transient lifestyles or live away from home or in temporary accommodation - are affected by parental substance abuse, domestic violence or parental mental health needs do not have English as a first language
+To ensure that all of our pupils receive equal protection, we give special consideration to children who: - 10.1.1 are vulnerable because of their race, ethnicity, religion, disability, gender identity or sexuality; - 10.1.2 are vulnerable to being bullied, or engaging in bullying; - 10.1.3 are at risk of sexual exploitation, forced marriage, female genital mutilation, or being drawn into extremism; - 10.1.4 live in chaotic or unsupportive home situations; - 10.1.5 live transient lifestyles or live away from home or in temporary accommodation; - 10.1.6 are affected by parental substance abuse, domestic violence or parental mental health needs: - 10.1.7 do not have English as a first language;

-7 Children with special educational needs and disabilities
+11.0 Children with special educational needs and disabilities

-- 7.1 Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
-Additional barriers can exist when recognising abuse and neglect in this group of children, which can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation that other children; - the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers. - 7.2 Our staff are trained to be aware of and identify these additional barriers to ensure this group of children are appropriately safeguarded.
+- 11.1 Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
+Additional barriers can exist when recognising abuse and neglect in this group of children, which can include: - 11.1.1 assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - 11.1.2 being more prone to peer group isolation that other children; - 11.1.3 the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - 11.1.4 communication barriers and difficulties in overcoming these barriers. - Our staff are trained to be aware of and identify these additional barriers to ensure this group of children are appropriately safeguarded.

-8 Children who are absent from education
+12.0 Children who are absent or missing from education

-- 8.1 Children being absent from education for prolonged periods and/or on repeat occasions, and children missing education, can be an indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation, mental health problems, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
-Our staff are alert to these risks. - 8.2 We closely monitor attendance, absence and exclusions and our DSL will take appropriate action including notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during the school day.
+- 12.1 Children being absent from education for prolonged periods and/or on repeat occasions, and children missing education, can be an indicator of abuse and neglect, including sexual abuse or exploitation, child criminal exploitation, mental health problems, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
+Our staff are alert to these risks. - 12.2 We closely monitor attendance, absence and exclusions and our DSL will take appropriate action including notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during the school day.

-9 Mental health
+13.0 Mental health

-9.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils.
-Our Mental Health Lead is Jen Cross.
-We support mental health through a variety of ways.
-These include having trained ELSAs in place, numerous opportunities for children to voice worries or concerns and using a trained counsellor.
-Our curriculum is designed to provide opportunities for children to develop their understanding of good mental health in particular through the delivery of the PSHE curriculum.

-- 9.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education. - 9.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a Deputy.
+- 13.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils.
+Supporting positive mental health is a priority for Swallowdale and is one of our local safeguarding priorities.
+Our school ethos is built on children achieving and thriving.
+We support positive mental health through our curriculum particularly PSHE where children have opportunity to develop their understanding of good mental health.
+We share key messages in assemblies and support awareness days.
+Our SENDCo is our Mental Health Lead.
+We have ELSAs on site and work with counsellors and the NHS Mental Health nurse to provide targeted support where necessary. - 13.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education. - 13.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a Deputy.

-10 Children who are lesbian, gay, bi or trans (LGBT)
+14.0 Children who are lesbian, gay, bi or trans (LGBT)